-This series was made possible by a major grant from The National Endowment for the Humanities: Exploring the Human Endeavor.
+This series and the educational resources below were made possible by a major grant from The National Endowment for the Humanities: Exploring the Human Endeavor.
 For more information about the NEH and its programming, visit www.NEH.gov.

 Special thanks to Wesley Abney, William “Bogie” Holland, Eric Fox, Ron Ritter, and Newport News Shipbuilding for their support in making this series.